Meiko-mlgr/Meiko-mlgr/README.md

-# Hi there, Welcome to my profile
+# Welcome to my profile!

-I'm a Computer Engineering student and I like building clean, efficient, and user-friendly web applications.
+I'm a Computer Engineering student and I like building web applications, and different funny things.
 I'm currently doing front-end development with React and aim expanding my skills into the full stack with Node.js.

 ---